Danko2111/Spendaway/README.md

 #### Back-End

--   Node.js - handled the runtime environment for all API calls comming in from the front end.
+-   Node.js - handled the runtime environment for Express.

+-   Express.js - was used to handle all API calls comming in from the front end.
+Creating routes and controllers to help with separation of concerns.

 -   JWT - was implemented for user authorization.